VrushankPatel/Maxine/README.md

                * **Backup and Restore**: Added `/api/maxine/serviceops/backup` endpoint to export the entire registry state as JSON, and `/api/maxine/serviceops/restore` to import and restore from a backup.
 Useful for disaster recovery and migration.
 CLI commands `backup` and `restore` are also available.
                * **etcd Persistence**: Added etcd support for distributed key-value storage of the registry, providing high availability and consistency.
 Enable with `ETCD_ENABLED=true` and configure `ETCD_HOST` and `ETCD_PORT`.
                * **Kafka Event Streaming**: Added Kafka integration for real-time event streaming of registry changes (register, deregister, health updates).
 Enable with `KAFKA_ENABLED=true` and configure `KAFKA_BROKERS`.
-               * **Performance Optimizations**: Reduced default health check concurrency from 2000 to 500 to prevent overload, enabled HTTP/2 by default for improved performance over HTTP/1.1.
+                * **Performance Optimizations**: Reduced default health check concurrency from 2000 to 200 to prevent overload, increased discovery cache TTL to 10 minutes, cached config checks and alias resolutions for faster lookups, enabled HTTP/2 by default for improved performance over HTTP/1.1.

 ## Setup for development